1 Hour + 1 Mess = 5 Crock Pot Meals!

 • My slow cooker cooks at a high temperature, so please check your food to make sure you have the proper cooking time.

-• According to the official Crock Pot website, you can safely cook frozen meat in your crock pot.
+• According to the official Crockpot company via The Today Show, you can safely cook frozen meat in your crockpot.
 If you still don’t like the idea, you can put the bag in the fridge the night before and it should be defrosted by the morning.

-• I use chicken breast from the large bag of frozen chicken.
-This type of chicken has a layer of ice which melts and can dilute the flavor of your meal.
+• If you use chicken breast from the large bag of frozen chicken it has a layer of ice that melts and can dilute the flavor of your meal.
 You will not have this problem with fresh chicken.

-• Never put the plastic bag in the crock pot.
+• Never put the plastic freezer bag in the crockpot.
 Always dump out the contents to prepare your meal.

-• When you freeze the bag, make sure the frozen lump (for lack of a better work) will easily fit into your crock pot.
+• When you freeze the bag, make sure the frozen lump (for lack of a better word) will easily fit into your Crockpot.

-• One reader suggested putting the dinners into crock pot liners and then into the freezer bag.
+• One reader suggested putting the dinners into Slow Cooker liners and then into the freezer bag.

 Click here for the printable version of this meal plan.